Summer salads: Arugula, radicchio steak salad

 This recipe requires a minimal amount of cooking and has the particularity that the dressing is made in the same pan the meat was seared.
 For that purpose, it is recommended to use a cast iron skillet or a heavy bottom pan and bring it to a hot temperature when cooking of the steaks.

 Meat: New York Steak, sirloin, flat iron, any of your favorite cut (count about 4 oz per person)

 Garlic crushed: 3 cloves

-Oil: neutral type (canola, peanut, corn) to brush the steaks.
+Oil: Neutral type (canola, peanut, corn) to be brushed on the steaks

 Shallot: 2 minced

 Olive oil: 1/3 cup or more

 Baby Arugula: 5 oz